2ptr/Mallet/README.md

 # Mallet
-Mallet is a tool to convert raw shellcode payloads into PE droppers.
-It features simple static evasion options with multiple encryption and obfuscation methods and templates for common C2 frameworks.
-Mallet is not meant to be a deep evasion tool, just a quick converter to bypass basic AV solutions like Windows Defender.
+Mallet is a tool to quickly generate shellcode droppers that will evade basic AV solutions like Windows Defender.

 ## Usage
-Raw shellcode is read in from a specified file:

-If none is provided, you may use a C2 template:
+The tool itself consists of two basic parts - the generator and runner files.

+The generator will take a raw shellcode file and encrypt or obfuscate it using either a preset chain or a custom chain.
+Afterwards, the keychain used will be written to a saved document and a decryption protocol will be inserted into the runner template.

+The encrypted shellcode will then be included in whichever location of the runner the user wishes - `.text`, `.data`, `.rsrc`.
+The execution method may also be specified by the user.

+Afterwards, you just need to open the `runner.sln` Visual Studio project and compile it to binary.

 ### Quick Mode
-Quick mode can be used to generate a PE payload with default options - a .rsrc payload wth triple AES encryption and local thread execution:
+Quick mode can be used to generate a runner payload with default options - a `.text` payload with AES encryption and local thread execution:

 ### Custom Mode
 Custom mode allows much more control over payload generation parameters.
-Payloads can be placed in whichever section desired (.data, .rsrc, .rdata):

-Mallet includes a few default obfuscation chains but custom chains can be specified as well:

-Finally, file format and execution options can be specified:
+The user may specify a custom encryption chain:

+Custom payload location:

+As well as custom execution methods, including `.dll`:

+## Opsec
+Mallet is just to be used for some quick-and-dirty droppers.
+This tool isn't going to save you from an EDR or any competent AV solution.

 ## Disclaimer
 This tool is only to be used for authorized testing or educational purposes.
 I do not condone the use of this tool in any criminal or malicious activities.

 ## To-Do
-- AES/RC4/XOR methods
 - Execution methods
 - Key obfuscation
-- Self-signing
 - DLL format support
-- IAT manipulation
 - Msfvenom templates
 - Havoc C2 templates